eddapeturs/TwitterBot/README.md

   var botId = 'any_id';
 ```

-Also, this implementation assumes you have a running IceNLP server locally.
-Please see here for instructions.
+This implementation assumes you have a running IceNLP server locally.
+Click here for instructions.

-You can use this implementation without the IceNLP, but then you
+You can test out the functionality without IceNLP using the testWithoutIceNLP() function.
+To use it, comment out the startStream() function and comment in the testWithoutIceNLP() function.
+This only uses a hard coded string returned from the factory, but uses most of the functions in the app.js.